linode/apl-tasks/SECURITY.md

 ## Reporting a Vulnerability

-Please reach out to security@redkubes.com for sensitive issues, such as vulnerabilities or incidents.
+Please reach out to security@akamai.com for sensitive issues, such as vulnerabilities or incidents.
+If required, you may encrypt your mail using [our PGP key](https://www.akamai.com/us/en/multimedia/documents/infosec/akamai-security-general.pub).
-Leave your contact details and we will get back to you as soon as we can.